Monasteries in Spain: Paired Monasteries

 Paired monasteries were those made jointly by male and female communities, within the High Middle Ages achieved considerable importance.
-These monasteries had their origin in the monasteries turned into family homes where whole families decided to benefit from religious rules and form a monastic community whose members spent the rest of their days without leaving the house.
+These monasteries had their origin in the monasteries turned into family homes where whole families decided to benefit from religious rules and form a monastic community whose members lived out their lives without leaving the house.
 It was a kind of exalted fashion and later came to commit errors and excesses such that they were reprimanded by the religious leaders.
 There was a text, Regula Communis, written for these monasteries.
 This rule made clear the changes in architectural design made necessary by this combining of communities: all spaces should be double so that the female community was separated from the male; they might share only the chapter, but must sit apart.
 As for the bedrooms, not only ordered that they were separated but well away from each other.

 In time, these monasteries came to be officially removed, but still, in the twelfth century, a group of thirty-one nuns nicknamed tuquinegras lived with a large number of monks, men who were supposed to protect and who were known by the name of milites.
 No buildings have been preserved from these monastic communities other than the churches.